Commemorating World War I

 The declaration of War with Germany came on 4th August 1914.
 With war came the ruin of the tourist industry.
 The hardships of the Island caused political agitation and eventually resulted in the “sodding” of the Governor and an all-Island strike.
 The War also saw the rise of Trade Unions and changes in the place of women in political and social life.

-To commemorate the War we launch our #100yearsagotoday Twitter feed on Thursday 18th September which was the date when Tynwald sat for the first time since the outbreak of the War.
+To commemorate the War we ran a #100yearsagotoday Twitter feed on Thursday 18th September 2014 which was the date #100yearsagotoday when Tynwald sat for the first time since the outbreak of the War.
 This feed hopes to give an insight to the problems, debates and decisions of Tynwald Parliament throughout World War One.